GSA/challenges-and-prizes/_historical-challenges/geothermal-design-challenge-2016.md

-  of the federal government, and all employees of the DOE GTO and the INL/CAES for any and all injuries and/or claims arising from participation in this contest, to include that which may occur while traveling to or participating in contest activities.
-A team leader must be designated for team submissions.
+  of the federal government, and all employees of the DOE GTO and the INL/CAES for any and all injuries and/or claims arising from participation in this contest, to include that which may occur while traveling to or participating in contest activities.</p><p>    A team leader must be designated for team submissions.
 The order in which names are listed on the entry form is how the names will appear on the DOE GTO and the INL/CAES website.
 Infographics must not contain material that is inappropriate, indecent, obscene, hateful, defamatory, slanderous or